 Vassar is no utopia.
-Many students feel that the idea that this space is a liberal haven, free of social prejudice simply due to the progressive values seemingly imbibed by our student population, is an easy screen to hide behind.
-A common sentiment on campus is that Vassar is just as susceptible to prejudice as any other campus in the United States, and the Vassar bubble is not going to protect us from that.
+The idea that this space is a liberal haven—free of social prejudice simply due to the progressive values seemingly imbibed by our student population—is an easy screen to hide behind.
+The reality is that our campus is just as susceptible to prejudice as any other campus in the US, and the Vassar Bubble is not going to protect us from that.

 In recognition and response to the fact that racial bias does indeed exist here, the Offices of Campus Life and Diversity and Residential Life and the Engaged Pluralism Initiative—along with the Drama and Film Departments—came together to host screenings of a documentary titled “I’m Not a Racist…Am I?” for first-year students, in a significant move by the administration.
 Attendance at the screenings was required of all first-year students, and each screening was followed by small group discussions facilitated by faculty and administrators in order to give students the opportunity to voice their reactions to the film, discuss how they perceive issues of racism and think about the role it plays in their own lives.

-A feature documentary that specifically aims to deconstruct race in the United States, “I’m Not a Racist…Am I?” highlighted how the next generation is going to confront racism.
-It depicts 12 teenagers from New York City who come together to discuss race, racism and privilege in a series of workshops and in conversations with friends and family members.
-The group of teenagers come from different racial backgrounds and ethnicities, which brings in various perspectives on race.
-As its website indicates, “‘I’m Not Racist…Am I?’ was co-produced by The Calhoun School and Point Made Films … a larger initiative designed to transform a silenced conversation and fundamentally alter the dialogue surrounding white privilege and structural and systemic racism for K–12th grade students, their parents and teachers” (I’m Not a Racist…Am I?, “Filmmakers”).
+A feature documentary that specifically aims to deconstruct race in the United States, “I’m Not a Racist…Am I?” highlighted what confronting racism looks like for the next generation.
+It depicts 12 teenagers from New York City, coming together to discuss race, racism and privilege in a series of workshops and conversations with friends and family members.
+The group of teenagers hail from different racial backgrounds and ethnicities, allowing for a multitude of perspectives to be brought in regarding race.
+As its website indicates, “‘I’m Not Racist…Am I?’ was co-produced by The Calhoun School and Point Made Films…a larger initiative designed to transform a silenced conversation and fundamentally alter the dialogue surrounding white privilege and structural and systemic racism for K–12th grade students, their parents and teachers” (I’m Not a Racist…Am I?, “Filmmakers”).